-John and Lavinia Fisher was were executed.
-Contrary to what everyone seems to believe (due to lazy tour guides and myth perpetuating web pages) they were NOT convicted of murder.
+John and Lavinia Fisher were executed.
+Contrary to what everyone seems to believe (due to lazy tour guides and myth-perpetuating web pages) they were NOT convicted of murder.
 Their crime was highway robbery.
 And also contrary to what everyone seems to believe, she was NOT hanged in her wedding dress.
 Also, contrary to what everyone seems to believe, she was NOT the first female serial killer.
 Enough said, let’s move on.

 For more accurate info, refer to my book, Wicked Charleston: The Dark Side of the Holy City (pg.
 77-84), or James Caskey’s Charleston Ghosts: Hauntings in the Holy City, (pg.
 37-44) or Six Miles From Charleston by Bruce Orr.

 James Petigru’s wife, Adele, attempted suicide by chloroform.

 1865 – Civil War

 Early in the morning, the Northeastern Railroad Depot accidently blew up, killing and wounding hundreds of evacuating civilians.The Confederates had stored a large quantity of gunpowder there prior to abandoning the city.
 Children playing with a candle ignited the powder, and over 150 people died in the explosion.
 Fires started by the rain of flaming debris destroyed more buildings.